Can LLMs facilitate interpretation of pre-trained language models?: Evaluation and Analysis

 \subsection{Results}

-Initially, we perform a human evaluation to verify the effectiveness of ChatGPT as an annotator.
-We presented human evaluators with a concept through a word cloud, along with sample sentences that represent the concept and the corresponding GPT annotation.
-We then ask evaluators the following questions:
+To validate ChatGPT's effectiveness as an annotator, we conducted a human evaluation.
+Evaluators were shown a concept through a word cloud, along with sample sentences representing the concept and the corresponding GPT annotation.
+They were then asked the following questions: